 Who uses product development software?

 With so many product development software choices on the market, selecting the best one for your team can be challenging and time-consuming.
-Here, we’ve reviewed the top 13 product development platforms so that you can look at them side-by-side and find the one that’s right for your team.
+Here, we’ve reviewed the top 13 product development platforms so you can compare them side-by-side and find the one that’s right for your team.

 1. monday dev

-monday dev is a versatile product development software designed to streamline the entire development process from planning to launch.
-It offers a centralized platform for teams to manage tasks, collaborate in real-time, and track progress across various stages of product development.
+Built on monday.com Work OS, monday dev is a versatile product development software designed to streamline the entire development process from planning to launch.
+It offers a centralized platform for teams to manage tasks, collaborate in real time, and track progress across the various stages of product development.

 Key features of monday dev